functional-architecture/functional-architecture.github.io/wip/patterns/make_illegal_states_unrepresentable.md

-"Make illegal states unrepresentable" is a mantra commonly used in functional programming with static types (OCaml, Haskell, Scala, etc).
+"Make illegal states unrepresentable" is a mantra commonly used in functional modeling.
 The idea is to model data representations in such a way that nonsensical ("illegal") values ("states") are inexpressible ("unrepresentable").

 The term "Make illegal states unrepresentable" was coined by Yaron